IFTTT/JazzHands/README.md

 ##Installation

-It's recommended that you install from CocoaPods, but you may alternatively just copy the contents of /src into your project.
+It's recommended that you install from CocoaPods, but you may alternatively just copy the contents of the `JazzHands` folder into your project.

 ##Quick Start